-For an insight into life in a remote Aboriginal community a visit to Hermannsburg is a must.
-A two and half hour drive west of Alice Springs, this outback community is best known as the birthplace of acclaimed Aboriginal watercolour artist Albert Namatjira.
-Travelling through the West MacDonnell Ranges it’s easy to see how this region inspired some of his greatest works.
+For an insight into life in a remote Aboriginal community, a visit to Hermannsburg is a must.
+A two-and half-hour drive west of Alice Springs, this outback community is best known as the birthplace of acclaimed Aboriginal watercolour artist Albert Namatjira.
+When you travel through the iconic scenery of the West MacDonnell Ranges, it’s easy to see how this region inspired some of his greatest works.

 Some of Albert Namatjira’s most beautiful watercolours are on display and visitors can learn more about his life and work.
 Namatjira was introduced to this style of painting by travelling artists visiting Hermannsburg in the 1930s.
 It was very different to the traditional symbols and colours of Aboriginal artwork.
 He used more western-style watercolours to depict the outback landscape that he loved so much and was internationally recognised for his talent.
 This contemporary style of Aboriginal art became known as the Hermannsburg School.

 - Hermannsburg has a population of around 605 people

 - 90% of the local community is made up of Aboriginal and Torres Strait Islander people

 - All buildings and objects within the Hermannsburg Precinct are protected and National Heritage Listed